 - Can you afford to pay the expenses associated with the marital home (two spouses rarely can live as well in two separate residences as they did in one residence with combined incomes).

-This is also a good time for you to consult with trusted, confidential, and objective family members, friends or counselors regarding your intentions to separate or divorce.
+This is also a good time for you to consult with trusted, confidential, and objective loved ones or counselors regarding your intentions to separate or divorce.
 Because of the often highly emotional and stressful nature of ending a marriage, it is good for you to have emotional support and someone to help you make some objective decisions.
 Discussing your intentions will also allow you to uncover additional issues and make a list of questions for your initial and subsequent meetings with your attorney.

-How Family Law in South Carolina Is Different
+How Is Divorce in South Carolina Different?

 There are two options for divorce in South Carolina: the no-fault option or the fault option.
 Essentially, if the cause for the divorce is not a reason such as adultery, physical cruelty, habitual drunkenness or drug use, or desertion by one spouse for at least a year, then the divorce is a no-fault divorce.